 The existing public agriculture extension system of the Government of Nepal (GoN) remains in most regards centralized and top-down, meaning that full participation of farmers in programme planning, implementation, monitoring and evaluation, decision making and overall programme management has not occurred.
-The existing programmes are thus not owned by farmers, rural communities, or even district level stakeholders.
-Extension from the districts is weak with limited coverage, low effectiveness and low cost efficiency, and responds poorly to the problems, concerns and priorities of the poor farmers, women or the disadvantaged, especially those in rural areas far from the district headquarters.
-Such centralized top-down systems are often criticised for not pursuing extension programmes that foster equity (Rivera and Alex, 2003).
-Decentralizing the Farmer-to-Farmer extension approach to the local level
+The existing programmes are thus not owned by farmers, rural communities or even district-level stakeholders.
+Extension from the districts is weak with limited coverage, low effectiveness and low-cost efficiency, and responds poorly to the problems, concerns and priorities of the poor farmers, women or the disadvantaged, especially those in rural areas far from the district headquarters.
+Such centralized top-down systems are often criticized for not pursuing extension programmes that foster equity (Rivera and Alex.
+2003).

 Most government structures supporting the agriculture sector are located at central and regional level, and at the district headquarters.
-There are 1,377 Agriculture Service Centres (ASC) and Livestock Service Centres distributed across the 75 districts, but they are understaffed, deprived of resources, lack motivation, and declining in number.
-In the field, one ASC has to cover over 8,000 farming households (Dahal, 2010), and the frontline extension worker to farm family ratio is 1:1,500.
-Such a high ratio indicates the poor access of farm families to technical resources and expertise, especially considering Nepal's difficult and remote physiographic setting (Shrestha S.G., 2012).
+There are 1,377 Agriculture Service Centres (ASC) and Livestock Service Centres distributed across the 75 districts, but they are understaffed, deprived of resources, lack motivation and declining in number.
+In the field, one ASC has to cover over 8,000 farming households (HHs) (Dahal, 2010), and the frontline extension worker to farm family ratio is 1:1,500.
+Such a high ratio indicates the poor access of farm families to technical resources and expertise, especially considering Nepal's difficult and remote physiographic setting (Shrestha, 2012).

-This current situation is not improving due to the persistent scarcity of financial resources for extension, poor policy implementation for supporting agricultural extension, unavailability of sufficient technical human resources, inadequate local level functionaries, and centralized authority.
+This current situation is not improving due to the persistent scarcity of financial resources for extension, poor policy implementation for supporting agricultural extension, unavailability of sufficient technical human resources, inadequate local-level functionaries and centralized authority.